 These interim compensation payments will be made to those infected beneficiaries and bereaved partners registered on the NI Infected Blood Payment Scheme.
 The interim payments will build on the financial support that is already provided to those affected through the NI Scheme.
 More work is being done to consider the other recommendations made by Sir Robert Francis KC and DoH NI will consider any further recommendations from the Inquiry when it reports.

-Will the estate of a NI Scheme beneficiary who has passed away since Sir Brian Langstaff published be entitled to receive the £100,000 payment?
+Will the estate of a NI Scheme beneficiary who has passed away since Sir Brian Langstaff published his report be entitled to receive the £100,000 payment?

 Making a payment to an estate requires a bespoke process which is being developed at pace by the four UK health departments, working with central UK Government, in order to ensure that the payments can be made to eligible estates as soon as possible.